Dr. Mitch Porter, Assistant Professor of Educational Statistics, Research, and Measurement, Gardner-Webb University, Boiling Springs, NC.

-Dr. Steven Bingham, Associate Professor of Education, Gardner-Webb University, Boiling Springs, NC
+Dr. Steven Bingham, Professor of Education, High Point University, High Point, NC

 Steve has served as a senior leader in public school and not-for-profit organizations, including the federal educational research and development laboratory for the southeastern United States.
 His expertise includes program evaluation and mixed-methods research, particularly in leadership development.